 Using SOLIDWORKS linear force analysis and powerful simulation tools, the engineers trialed several concepts and designs before finally developed a viable prototype of an 8-axis robot to automate flight formation, which helps to tackle potential inherent problems in aerospace engineering efficiently.
 The two engineers named their prototype, “RoboHelix,” and started demonstrating it on YouTube in January 2017, which captured the attention of large manufacturers worldwide.

-Within just two years, RoboHelix has grown into a global company, exporting to customers based in Europe and the US, thereby mirroring the early success of other renowned “Garage to Global” companies such as Apple, Hewlett Packard and Amazon…oh and SOLIDWORKS.
+Within just two years, RoboHelix has grown into a global company, exporting to customers based in Europe and the US, thereby mirroring the early success of other renowned companies such as Apple, Hewlett Packard and Amazon…oh and SOLIDWORKS that got their respecitve, if humble, starts in garages.

 With SOLIDWORKS, RoboHelix has created a truly innovative method to automate flight formation design and in doing so, they have pioneered new advances in the flexibility of flight formation technology and speed of operation.